 A. Often times, yes.
 Many California state licensing authorities require expungement of a conviction under Penal Code 1203.4 PC before they will issue a license.

-But even when an expungement is not enough, we may be able to help the applicant obtain a “Certificate of Rehabilitation,” which offers even more benefits.23
+But even when an expungement is not enough, we may be able to help you obtain a “Certificate of Rehabilitation,” which offers even more benefits.23

 Q. What is a “Certificate of Rehabilitation”?

-A. A Certificate of Rehabilitation (“COR”) is a court order stating that someone with a criminal past has been rehabilitated.24
+A. A Certificate of Rehabilitation (“COR”) is a court order stating you have been rehabilitated from your criminal past.24

-The applicant must wait between seven (7) and ten (10) years after being released from custody, depending on the specific offense of which he or she was convicted.25
+You must wait between seven (7) and ten (10) years after being released from custody, depending on the specific offense for which you were convicted.25

 There are many benefits to a Certificate of Rehabilitation, including: